wg-osr/walkerga.github.io/class/mu_wizard2.md

 <details markdown="1">
 <summary><b>12.
 Psychomantic Skullclamp</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Metallic and cold headband.
 Text projected in the mind.*
 - You can communicate telepathically with people you can see.
+Works one way only.
 - Each time you study this book, choose a mundane item in your inventory.
 You can create an invisible, psychic, remotely controled version of it once per day for 10 minutes.
 - Roll 1D4, you gain the following spell: 1.
 [Command](/2020/11/13/command/), 2.
 [Comprehension](/2020/11/13/comprehension/), 3.
 [Fascinating Gaze](/2020/11/13/fascinating-gaze/), 4.
 [Telekinetic Burst](/2020/11/13/telekinetic-burst/)
 ###### *Inspired by [Wonders & Wickedness](https://www.drivethrurpg.com/product/145647/Wonder--Wickedness)'s Psychomancy.*